Vladimir Zhirinovsky: Foreign relations and military excursions

-Controversies

 Threatening behaviour and assaults

 Zhirinovsky had a history of personal violence in political contexts.
 In his debate with Boris Nemtsov in 1995, Zhirinovsky threw a glass of orange juice at him on live television.
 In 2003, he engaged in a fistfight following a television debate with Mikhail Delyagin.
 In 2005, Zhirinovsky ignited a brawl in parliament by spitting at Rodina party legislator Andrei Saveliyev.
 In 2008, he showed himself shooting a rifle at targets representing his political rivals.

+In 2005, at one of the meetings of the State Duma of the fourth convocation, Zhirinovsky publicly expressed disagreement with the result of the parliamentary elections in the Yamalo-Nenets Autonomous Okrug, where United Russia won, and demonstratively left the meeting room.
+Passing by the Rodina faction, he got into an argument with Ivan Viktorov.
+Viktorov's colleague Andrey Savelyev, commenting on the dispute between Zhirinovsky and Viktorov, noted that "spittle is flying": in response to this, Zhirinovsky spat at Savelyev, and a fight immediately broke out with the participation of members of the LDPR (including Sergey Abeltsev).
+As NTV channel reporter Alexey Pivovarov reported, some time ago, Savelyev had already had a fight with Zhirinovsky on television during a discussion of a national issue.
+The then-head of the Rodina faction, Dmitry Rogozin, demanded that Zhirinovsky be deprived of his post as vice-speaker of the State Duma and that a criminal case be opened against him, and Savelyev filed a statement with the prosecutor's office.

 During the 2008 televised presidential debate, Zhirinovsky threatened Nikolai Gotsa, representative of Democratic Party of Russia candidate Andrei Bogdanov, with violence, saying he was going to "smash his head" and ordering his bodyguard to "shoot that bastard over there in the corridor".
 Gotsa sued Zhirinovsky in civil court for 1 million rubles (approximately US$38,000) in damages and was eventually awarded 30,000 rubles (approximately US$1,150).

 At an April 2014 press conference in the Duma, Zhirinovsky made violent verbal threats against Stella Dubovitskaya, a pregnant Rossiya Segodnya journalist, who asked him about possible sanctions against Ukraine in the wake of Russia's Crimean annexation.
 When asked whether Russians should reciprocate in kind after Ukrainians initiated a sex strike against Russian men, Zhirinovsky replied that all Ukrainian women were "nymphomaniacs", and that Dubovitskaya was as well.
 He then ordered two of his aides to "violently rape" the journalist, who had to be briefly hospitalized for shock.
 He later apologized, adding that he "spoke a bit rudely when I replied to a young woman".

 In March 2018, male journalist Renat Davletgildeyev accused Zhirinovsky of sexual harassment, despite his public expression of homophobic positions.